AOMediaCodec/libavif/doc/avifdec.1.md

         - **libgav1**

 **-d**, **\--depth** _D_
-:   Output PNG depth.
-    Ignored when the output format is JPEG (always 8 bits per channel) or Y4M (input depth is retained).

-    Possible values are:

-    :   - **8**
-        - **16**
+:   Output depth, either 8 or 16.
+(PNG only; For y4m, depth is retained, and JPEG is always 8bpc).

 **-q**, **\--quality** _Q_
-:   Output JPEG quality in the range **0**-**100**.
+:   Output quality in 0..100.
+(JPEG only, default: 90).
-    Default is 90.
-    Ignored if the output format is not JPEG.

 **\--png-compress** _L_
-:   Output PNG compression level in the range **0**-**9** (fastest to maximum
+:   PNG compression level in 0..9 (PNG only; 0=none, 9=max).
+Defaults to libpng's builtin default.
-    compression).
-    Default is libpng's built-in default.
-    Ignored if the output format is not PNG.

 **-u**, **\--upsampling** _U_
-:   Chroma upsampling method.
+:   Chroma upsampling (for 420/422).
+One of 'automatic' (default), 'fastest', 'best', 'nearest', or 'bilinear'.
-    Ignored unless the input format is 4:2:0 or 4:2:2.

-    Possible values are:

-    :   - **automatic** (default)
-        - **fastest**
-        - **best**
-        - **nearest**
-        - **bilinear**

 **-r**, **\--raw-color**
-:   Output raw RGB values instead of multiplying by alpha when saving to opaque
+:   Output raw RGB values instead of multiplying by alpha when saving to opaque formats
-    formats.
-    This is available if the output format is JPEG, and not applicable to y4m.
+    (JPEG only; not applicable to y4m).

 **\--index** _I_
-:   When decoding an image sequence or progressive image, specify which frame
+:   When decoding an image sequence or progressive image, specify which frame index to decode (Default: 0).
-    index to decode.
-    Default is 0.

 **\--progressive**
 :   Enable progressive AVIF processing.
-    If a progressive image is encountered and **\--progressive** is passed, **avifdec** will use **\--index** to choose which layer to decode (in progressive order).
+If a progressive image is encountered and \--progressive is passed,
+    avifdec will use \--index to choose which layer to decode (in progressive order).

 **\--no-strict**
 :   Disable strict decoding, which disables strict validation checks and errors.

 **-i**, **\--info**
-:   Decode all frames and display all image information instead of saving to
+:   Decode all frames and display all image information instead of saving to disk.

-    disk.
+**\--icc** _FILENAME_
+:   Provide an ICC profile payload (implies \--ignore-icc).

 **\--ignore-icc**
-:   If the input file contains an embedded ICC profile, ignore it (no-op if
+:   If the input file contains an embedded ICC profile, ignore it (no-op if absent).
-    absent).

 **\--size-limit** _C_
-:   Specifies the image size limit (in total pixels) that should be tolerated.
+:   Maximum image size (in total pixels) that should be tolerated.
-    Default is 268,435,456 pixels (16,384 by 16,384 pixels for a square image).
+    (Default: 268435456).

 **\--dimension-limit** _C_
-:   Specifies the image dimension limit (width or height) that should be
+:   Maximum image dimension (width or height) that should be tolerated.
-    tolerated.
-    Default is 32,768.
-Set it to 0 to ignore the limit.
+    Set to 0 to ignore.
+(Default: 32768).

 **\--**
-:   Signals the end of options.
+:   Signal the end of options.
 Everything after this is interpreted as file names.

 # EXAMPLES